 “…parents argue that even one failure could spell the end of a scholarship opportunity, the loss of Honor Roll, the unerasable record of detention, academic probation, or suspension.
 Yes, I nod, that’s true, but the greater risk lies in sheltering and protecting kids from failures while they still are living at home, because failures that happened out there, in the real world, carry far higher stakes.” – The Gift of Failure, Page 161

 So what about you?
-What advice would you give for learning to let go so that your child is ready to launch to college and beyond?
+In parenting teens, what helpful advice would you give for learning to let go so that your child is ready to launch to college and beyond?

 Email me and let me know!